 Recycling & Garbage

 Departments & Offices P-Z

 Jobs and Internships

 STEP #1: MINIMUM QUALIFICATIONS

-At least 21 years old at the time of appointment.
+At least 21 years old at the time of appointment

 A valid United States driver's license and the ability to obtain a valid California Class C Drivers License by date of hire.

-high school diploma or general education diploma (GED).
+U.S. high school diploma or general education diploma (GED).
 Waived, if you have a college degree, from an accredited college within the U.S.

 U.S. Citizenship or permanent resident